 Fundamentally they are both small element masonry units designed to fulfil the same purpose, although they are made by different processes and have slightly different properties.
 The appropriate product standards specify the characteristics and performance requirements but give no detail as to where or in what conditions they can be used.
-These are covered by other standards such as BS 5628 and the superseded version PD 6697.
+These are covered by other standards such as BS 5628: 2005 and the superseded version of PD 6697: 2019.
 Generally speaking both clay and concrete bricks may be used for the same purposes and in the same areas of construction.
-Ref.
-Marshalls BTB 2: Product Comparison.